edvalas/Graphics-Project/README.md

 - Each level there is one ball or balls moving around the screen and if the player collides with the ball the game is over
 - Each level another ball is added
 - There is a restart button to reset the game if you completed the game or have collided with a ball

+####Summary:

+The game is easy to play and understand , there are some minor bugs that occur sometimes.
+The collision between the balls sometimes is not correct but very rarely.
+The collision between the player and the balls is sometimes perfect and sometimes a few pixels off.